-- To minimize potential impacts to fish and fish habitat during drawdown of the reservoir for riprap placement, the reservoir drawdown would be conducted during a 2-week period in the winter (December and/or January) when most fish that overwinter in the reservoir move to deeper zones. - To mitigate for potential fish stranding during drawdown of the reservoir, PacifiCorp would deploy crews at strategic locations around the reservoir once the drawdown elevation is reached, to conduct fish salvage as needed. - To minimize the potential for elevated sediment levels in the reservoir from construction activity along the shoreline and below the OHWL, suitable BMPs would be installed to minimize the transport of silt and sediments outside of the limits of construction. - The construction contractor would be required to comply with a TESC plan that would be implemented to manage construction stormwater runoff.
-The TESC plan would comply with conditions contained in the construction stormwater general permit that would be obtained for the project. - PacifiCorp is consulting with the USFWS and NMFS regarding ESA compliance for the project and would implement additional BMPs and conservation measures identified to further minimize impacts to bull trout, coho, Chinook salmon, steelhead trout, and designated critical habitat in Yale Reservoir. - PacifiCorp would prepare an IWWPP to protect water resources during in-water work activities to comply with the existing Section 401 Water Quality Certification for the Yale Project.
+- To minimize potential impacts to fish and fish habitat during drawdown of the reservoir for riprap placement, the reservoir drawdown would be conducted during a 2-week period in the winter (December and/or January) when it is assumed most fish that overwinter in the reservoir move to deeper zones. - To mitigate for potential fish stranding during drawdown of the reservoir, PacifiCorp would deploy crews at strategic locations around the reservoir once the drawdown elevation is reached, to conduct fish salvage as needed. - To minimize the potential for elevated sediment levels in the reservoir from construction activity along the shoreline and below the OHWL, suitable BMPs would be installed to minimize the transport of silt and sediments outside of the limits of construction. - Long-term project related effects to bull trout Designated Critical Habitat is expected to be null and come in the form of adding riprap to existing riprap on the face of Saddle Dam. - The construction contractor would be required to comply with a TESC plan that would be implemented to manage construction stormwater runoff.
+The TESC plan would comply with conditions contained in the construction stormwater general permit that would be obtained for the project.

+- PacifiCorp is consulting with the USFWS and NMFS regarding ESA compliance for the project and would implement additional BMPs and conservation measures identified to further minimize impacts to bull trout, coho, Chinook salmon, steelhead trout, and designated critical habitat in Yale Reservoir. - PacifiCorp would prepare an IWWPP to protect water resources during in-water work activities to comply with the existing Section 401 Water Quality Certification for the Yale Project.
 The construction contractor would be required to comply with the approved IWWPP.